FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/README.md

 - **Pre_Processing**: This folder contains the Pre-processing Algorithm documentation.
 Here, you'll find detailed information on generating CT scan representations, delineating target volumes, and performing HU to RSP conversions.

-- **Angle_Selection**: Inside this folder, you'll discover the Angle Selection Algorithm documentation.
-This section explains the process of assessing beam geometry, using transformation matrices, and identifying optimal treatment angles.
+- **Angle_Selection**: Inside this folder, you'll discover the Angle Selection Algorithm code and documentation.
+This section provides a detailed documentation of the beam simulation process for different gantry-couch angle combinations.
+It additionally covers the assessment of how incident beam geometry influences treatment planning parameters and finally the process of identifying optimal beam geometries tailored to each patient

+- **Images:** This folder contains all the images used throughout the documentation to provide visual insights and aid in understanding the algorithms and processes described.

 ## Getting Started